 - Restrict the student’s access to certain areas of the college.

-- Require that the student check in periodically (monthly) with the dean of Student Services.
+- Require that the student check in periodically (monthly) with the Director of Student Conduct.

-- Require the student to provide documentation to the dean of Student Services that he/she is participating in any required psychological or medical treatment programs.
+- Require the student to provide documentation to the Director of Student Conduct that he/she is participating in any required psychological or medical treatment programs.

-- Any other appropriate terms deemed necessary by the dean of Student Services to be included in the agreement.
+- Any other appropriate terms deemed necessary by the Director of Student Conduct to be included in the agreement.

-- Upon completion of the contingency agreement, the dean of Student Services shall provide a copy to the student and forward a copy to the college’s Department of Public Safety and Police.
+- Upon completion of the contingency agreement, the Director of Student Conduct shall provide a copy to the student and forward a copy to the college’s Department of Public Safety and Police.

 - Any violation of any term of the agreement shall subject the student to immediate suspension and/or termination from the college.